ASLA

 Second Degree Assault is a Class B felony in Washington State and can result in a prison term of up to 10 years and fines up to $20,000.
 For a first-time conviction without a weapons enhancement, jail time is typically between 3 and 9 months.

 The judge cannot deviate from that amount of jail time unless it is an exceptional circumstance (which is rare).
 A conviction for Assault in the Second Degree will result in a "Strike" for purposes of the Three Strikes Rule (life in prison after three violent felony convictions).
-Gun rights and voting rights are automatically forfeited upon conviction and a mandatory DNA sample must be given.
+Gun rights are automatically forfeited upon conviction and a mandatory DNA sample must be given.

 3rd Degree Assault (Assault 3)